emilvissing/swagger2-postman2/README.md

 * The converter does not produce duplicate `Content-Type` headers in the Postman collection.

-* If a request has a JSON body, the Postman collection includes an example that shows the name and type of each field that is supported in the request body.
+* If a request has a JSON body, the Postman collection includes an example called "All request body fields".
+The example shows the name and type of each field that is supported in the request body.
 In the example, fields called `*` represent custom fields.

+* Other examples in the Postman collection are called "\<code> response", where \<code> is a possible response code.
+Due to differences in the way the Zuora Swagger specification is parsed, some examples in the Postman collection do not match the corresponding response samples in the [Zuora API Reference].